flavorjones/calendar-assistant/README.md

 # calendar assistant

-A command-line tool to help me book (and re-book) one-on-ones and other meetings automatically.
+A command-line tool to help me manage my Google Calendar.

+- book (and re-book) one-on-ones and other meetings automatically
+- set up all-day events to let people know your location in the world
+- easily join the videoconference for your current meeting

 ## Usage

-Head to https://developers.google.com/calendar/quickstart/ruby to enable the Calendar API for your Google account and create a new "project".
+Head to [the quickstart](https://developers.google.com/calendar/quickstart/ruby) to enable the Calendar API for your Google account and create a new "project".
 Save the project info in `credentials.json`.

 Then run `calendar-assistant authorize PROFILE_NAME` (see below for details).

+Once you're authorized, feel free to delete the `credentials.json` file.
+You can re-download that info again if you ever need it.

 ## Features